Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Continuous Canonical Noise Distributions

 \subsection{Optimality of Log-Concave CNDs}

-An important type of additive noise are log-concave distributions.
-Log-concave CNDs are also continuous CNDs and because of this inherit all of the properties of Sections \ref{s:nearCND} and \ref{s:subExp}.
+Among the additive noise distributions log-concave distributions form an important subclass.
+Log-concave CNDs are also continuous CNDs and because of this they inherit all of the properties of Sections \ref{s:nearCND} and \ref{s:subExp}.
 In this section, we give a new construction for the (unique) log-concave CND, when it exists, and we also show that log-concave CNDs are stochastically smallest among additive noises with the same privacy guarantee.

 A continuous random variable is log-concave if its density can be expressed in the form $g(x)\propto \exp(C(x))$, where $C$ is a concave function.
 Log-concave distributions have many nice properties.
-In particular, a random variable $N$ with cdf $F$ satisfies $T(N,N+t)(\alpha)=F(F^{-1}(\alpha)-t)$ for every $t>0$ if and only if it is log-concave \citet{dong2022gaussian}.
+In particular, a random variable $N$ with cdf $F$ satisfies $T(N,N+t)(\alpha)=F(F^{-1}(\alpha)-t)$ for every $t>0$ if and only if it is log-concave \citep{dong2022gaussian}.
 This is equivalent to stating that log-concave distributions have the monotone likelihood ratio property when testing between any two shifted versions of $N$.

 \citet{awan2023canonical} established conditions for the existence and construction of log-concave CNDs in terms of whether a tradeoff function is \emph{infinitely divisible}.
 A collection of tradeoff functions $\{f_t|t\geq0\}$ is infinitely divisible if it has the following properties: 1) $f_s\circ f_t=f_{s+t}$ for all $s,t\geq 0$, 2) $f_s$ is nontrivial for all $s>0$, and 3) $f_{s}\rightarrow f_0=\mathrm{Id}$ as $s\downarrow 0$, where $\mathrm{Id}(\alpha)=\alpha$.
 Infinite divisibility formalizes whether the tradeoff functions in the collection can be achieved by group privacy. \citet{awan2022log} showed that a symmetric nontrivial tradeoff function has a log-concave CND if and only if it belongs to an infinitely divisible collection of tradeoff functions.
 Furthermore, \citet{awan2022log} gave a construction for the unique log-concave CND of an infinitely divisible collection of tradeoff functions, which was expressed as a limit of CNDs constructed via Proposition \ref{prop:CNDsynthetic}.
 In the following lemma, we give a more explicit construction of the same log-concave distribution.
 Interestingly, the log-concave CND only depends on a single value from each of the $f_t$'s: $f_t(1/2)=c_{f_{2t}}$.
+Lemma \ref{lem:logConcaveConstruction} also offers another way of understanding why the log-concave CND for $f_1$ is unique.

 \begin{restatable}{lemma}{lemlogConcaveConstruction} Let $\{f_t|t\geq 0\}$ be an infinitely divisible collection of tradeoff functions, and let $F$ be the log-concave CND for $f_1$.
 Then, for $t\in \RR^{>0}$, $F(-t)=f_t(1/2)=c_{f_{2t}}.$ \end{restatable}